broadinstitute/CellBender/docs/source/usage/index.rst

 Use case
 ~~~~~~~~

-``remove-background`` is used to remove ambient / background RNA from a count matrix produced by
+``remove-background`` is used to remove ambient / background RNA from a count matrix,
-`10x Genomics' CellRanger pipeline
+such as one produced by the `10x Genomics' CellRanger pipeline
 <https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger>`_.
 The output of ``cellranger count`` produces a raw .h5 file that is used as the input
 for ``remove-background``.